 Master’s Level: The School of Education’s master's programs are designed to be rigorous and to meet the demands for a globally competent graduate.
 Typically 3 to 4 hours a week per credit hour is required for readings, research, completing assignments, or other tasks such as discussion boards in an online course.
 The key to success is to review syllabi in detail, know course expectations, stay up to date with course work, and maintain contact with your professors should problems arise.

 Doctoral Level: The School of Education’s doctoral studies are focused upon research, writing, and data analysis.
-The student has the opportunity to investigate and research an area of interest that will contribute to the field of study within the cognate they select.
+The student has the opportunity to investigate and research an area of interest that will contribute to the field of study within the concentration they select.
 One can expect to read, write in a scholarly manner, conduct research, analyze data and defend the study.
 Time spent on course work is estimated at around 15 to 20 hours per week on average.
 The program is rigorous and prepares students for advanced leadership positions and at the same time allows the student to independently investigate an area of interest.